kcp-dev/kcp/docs/content/concepts/kubectl-kcp-plugin.md

 ---
 description: >
-  How to use the kubectl kcp plugin
+  How to use the kubectl kcp plugin.
 ---

 # kubectl kcp plugin